 La Zayapa, San Cristobal Island, Galapagos – moderate

 La Zayapa is located along the harbor and is in the central part of town for access to tours and restaurants.
-Once again, we choose a room on the waterfront and overlooking the ocean.
+Once again, we choose a room overlooking the ocean.

 La Loberia Beach, San Cristobal Island